 Payment for the enrollment deposit is accepted by credit-card in your application portal.
 If you have a third-party sponsor paying the enrollment deposit, then contact our office before your deadline (firstname.lastname@example.org) for additional instructions.

-The program fee remaining balance is due July 13, 2022 for both sessions.
+The program fee remaining balance is due early July for both sessions.
 This deadline is set by the University Bursar Office.
 Paying the remaining balance of the program fee is done in one transaction through your UChicago Student Portal, which is accessible during the summer term.
 Admitted students will receive detailed information about payment process.
 Additional details are listed on the DPSS Admitted Student webpage.

-The program is intentional to create interactive spaces for students to learn, prepare and ask questions about careers in the field as well as connect with the UChicago Community.
-We have approximately one-three hours of community events each week of the program.
+We intentionally create interactive spaces for students to connect with each other and the wider UChicago Community, fostering a sense of belonging and preparing themselves for academic or professional advancement.
+We host approximately one-three hours of community events each week of the program.
 These activities are hosted virtually.

 Hear from UChicago faculty and policy practitioners on how they use data to make policy impacts in their professional and academic work.
 Topics ranging from energy, education, international development, healthcare, finance and more.